sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/8000 - concepts/1500 - coverage.md

 hidden: false
 ---

-**Note:** If you're familiar with extraction coverage, this detailed topic is for you.
-If you're new to Sensible, see [Monitoring extractions](doc:metrics).

 Extraction coverage measures how fully an extraction captures your target data from the document.
+For example, a coverage score of 70% for an extraction with no validation errors means that 30% of output fields are null.
+A low percentage can indicate a poor-quality extraction.
+Or, it can indicate that your documents contain sparse data.
+For example, if you define many target fields to extract from a supplemental insurance form, but applicants leave most of the questions blank, then the form's expected average extraction coverage is much less than 100%.

+## Human review criteria

+Since coverage success criteria can vary by document type, you can trigger [human review](doc:human-review) based on different coverage ranges for each document type in the Sensible app.

+To determine your own coverage criteria, examine your past extractions.
+For example, if home inspectors typically report about 60 out of your 100 target data points, you can set a range of 60%-100% for your `home_inspection_report` document type to assess extraction success.
+In contrast, if you find that drivers licenses typically contain all your target data points, you can set a range of 95%-100% or even 100%-100% to assess extraction success for the `drivers_license` document type.

+## Coverage formula

 Sensible calculates the coverage for each extraction as follows:

 `coverage` = (`non-null fields extracted` - `validation penalties` )  ÷  (`total fields extracted`)